ipmod/httpbin/README.md

-# Grafana k6 httpbin: HTTP Request & Response Service
+# k6 HTTPBin Play: HTTP Request & Response Service

 An HTTPBin site to help you familiarize yourself with k6, deployed at https://k6-bin.grafana.fun/.